tonykingnz/hugapi-acme-api/README.md

 # Rest API for ACME Company
-This project is designed to help the ACME Company have an API, that could manange they store, registring and creating with information like address.
-Also is possible to registre items for sale for each store an even procede with simple order (No payment).
+This project is designed to help the ACME Company have an API, that could manage the store, register, and creating with information like an address.
+Also is possible to register items for sale for each store and even proceed with simple order (No payment).

 ### Documentation of usage of the API:
-The documentation was desing using the principes of Swagger and writen on it version OpenAPI 3.1.
+The documentation was designed using the principles of Swagger and written on its version OpenAPI 3.1.

-Open the ***openapi.yaml*** file on your swagger viewer of preference, or simple copy and past it text onto https://editor.swagger.io/ and see the documentation at the right side.
+Open the ***openapi.yaml*** file on your swagger viewer of preference, or simply copy and past it text onto https://editor.swagger.io/ and see the documentation at the right side (Take care to don't change accidentally the code of the left side that you pasted from the file ***openapi.yaml***).

-You can copy the cURL coomand generate after usig the Try button, and paste in the terminal to contact the API.
+You can copy the cURL command generate after using the Try button and paste in the terminal to contact the API.

 ### Install:
-#### Witout docker on terminal (Not recomended, skip to docker):
+#### Without docker on the terminal (Not recommended, skip to docker):

-You must have the python lastest version installed (Lastest version tested is Python 3.8.6), and run all the following commands:
+You must have the Python lastest version installed (The lastest version tested is Python 3.8.6) and run all the following commands:

 > apt-get update